 What is Bounce Rate?

 For those who are unfamiliar with the term, Bounce Rate refers to the percentage of visitors who visit the landing page of your website and right away leaves without browsing other pages of your site.
 It is generally considered that a site’s bounce rate scales up if it does not feed readers with useful information.
-Although this is half-truth, another possible reason for increased bounce rate is that your blog gives the exact content the user was looking for and thus he bounces back immediately after reading what he needed.
-Thus with greater traffic your website may harmlessly expect a slight increase in bounce rate.
+Although this is a half-truth, another possible reason for increased bounce rate is that your blog gives the exact content the user was looking for and thus he bounces back immediately after reading what he needed.
+Thus with greater traffic, your website may harmlessly expect a slight increase in bounce rate.

 Tips to Reduce Bounce Rate

 A clean looking website with easy navigation clearly guiding its visitors through the site content is not only appealing to the eyes or easy to use but also boost visitors to revisit.
 Whereas it is impossible for flashy websites with hundreds of ads and pop-ups displaying at every corner hook up a visitor who lands up for useful information.
 One of the ways to help the user navigate smoothly is making use of sitemaps and recent/popular posts visible.

 Speed drastically influences the traffic on your site.
 Nobody has the patience to wait for more than some 5 seconds for a website to load entirely.
 Any user would switch to another source for the needed information if your web page does not render a fast user experience.
 Thus make sure to well optimize your website for speed and avoid visitors to bounce back.